Seattle-area guide for 'maker' kids

 The maker movement is a network of enthusiasts and professionals dedicated to sharing tools and methods and encouraging people to create things themselves.
 It includes knitters and metal sculptors, woodworkers and robotics enthusiasts, engineers and teachers.
 They take advantage of the Internet and social media to share ideas and feedback.
 We live in a world where there is no interest too obscure for people to club together over it online.

 So this wave of industrious inventiveness owes its vitality to the screen-saturated world we live in.
 But it also offers people an incentive to escape the displays, to stop navigating games that other people created, and to create something of their own.
 For parents worried about losing kids to screens, this is great news.

 Consider the Pacific Science Center's Tinker Tank.
-This hub of hands-on activities celebrates its fifth anniversary on Aug.
-16. When it opened, it operated only on Friday afternoons in the center's Building 3.
+This hub of hands-on activities has been happening for 6+ years now.
+When it opened, it operated only on Friday afternoons in the center's Building 3.
 Now it's open all day, every day in a big bright space in the Carnevali Pavilion, where passers-by crossing Seattle Center can get a view of what is going on.

 Kids working with their hands

 Some kids stay for about half an hour and some stay all day, says Daniel Rother, manager of the Tinker Tank.
 Some kids are regulars.
 Because they work according to their own interests, once in a while consulting a parent, volunteer or staff member, kids go at their own pace.
 How well they take to it isn't related to how well they work in the classroom.

 That's a pattern he noticed from when he first started doing Maker workshops with kids: "We ended up attracting kids who were not necessarily fitting into the educational model."